guyuxiang/shamir-secret-sharing-scheme/README.md

-# MPC Shamir's Secret Sharing
+# Shamir's Secret Sharing Tools

 With Shamir's Secret Sharing Scheme I want to provide you an easy to use interface for this beautiful little piece of math.